YosysHQ-Docs/AppNote-109/docs/source/index.rst

 *progress*.
 This logic of course may not be correct and can be quite complex depending on the property expression to be described, so it needs to be verified along with the property that this logic is supposed to describe.
-This method is not suggested as it could add an extra verification task to the design, that can be avoided using SVA.
+This method is not suggested as it could add an extra verification task to the design that can be avoided using SVA.

 .. note::